mangledbottles/fonz-api/notes/AWS.md

   - [ ] Manage flow of updates, downtime and security issues
 - [ ] Repository Restructure
   - [ ] Clean up all the files and folders
+  - [ ] Remove unnecesary files
+- [ ] Conversion from Firebase to AWS